comprobo25/comprobo25.github.io/in-class/day17.md

    * A review: <a-no-proxy href="https://www.youtube.com/watch?v=VaGSX5N0ns0"> neat video </a-no-proxy> and <a-no-proxy href="https://robotics.sciencemag.org/content/4/28/eaau8479"> paper </a-no-proxy>

 * Self-Assembly:
-   * Kilobots make shapes: <a-no-proxy href="https://www.youtube.com/watch?v=xK54Bu9HFRw"> neat video </a-no-proxy> and <a-no-proxy href="https://ssr.seas.harvard.edu/files/ssr/files/science2014-rubenstein.pdf"> paper </a-no-proxy>
+   * Kilobots make shapes: <a-no-proxy href="https://www.youtube.com/watch?v=xK54Bu9HFRw"> video </a-no-proxy> and <a-no-proxy href="https://ssr.seas.harvard.edu/files/ssr/files/science2014-rubenstein.pdf"> paper </a-no-proxy>

 #### Simulation

+ROS/Gazebo:
 * Tutorials for simulating multiple Turtlebots in ROS: <a-no-proxy href="https://wiki.nps.edu/pages/viewpage.action?pageId=1018462212"> This one </a-no-proxy> is for multi-robot mapping (from 2018 so may need to adjust for ROS versions) but there are several other assignments and exercises.
+Medium-High Barrier to Entry:
-* <a-no-proxy href="http://argos-sim.info/index.php"> ARGoS </a-no-proxy> is somewhere in-between ROS and Netlogo - it has a built in model for the Kilobot, epuck and other robots for swarms.
+* ARGoS: <a-no-proxy href="http://argos-sim.info/index.php"> Available here </a-no-proxy>.
+This is somewhere in-between ROS and Netlogo - it has a built in model for the Kilobot, epuck and other robots for swarms.
+*  Kilosim <a-no-proxy href="https://github.com/jtebert/kilosim"> available on github </a-no-proxy> A simulator for <a-no-proxy href="http://www.kilobotics.com/documentation"> Kilobots </a-no-proxy> .
+* Box2D: <a-no-proxy href="http://argos-sim.info/index.php"> A 2D physics simulator </a-no-proxy> that can be used for simulating swarms (e.g. in Melinda's research).
+Low Barrier to Entry:
-* Netlogo simulator: A multi-agent simulator (good for if you want to simulate swarms/large groups of robots e.g. hundreds of robots) <a-no-proxy href="https://ccl.northwestern.edu/netlogo/"> Here </a-no-proxy>
+* Netlogo simulator: A multi-agent simulator (good for if you want to simulate swarms/large groups of robots e.g. hundreds of robots) <a-no-proxy href="https://ccl.northwestern.edu/netlogo/"> Available here </a-no-proxy>.